You Know What to Do, So Why Can’t You Implement Tasks?

 The breakthrough comes when you stop trying to figure out what to do next and start building systems that decide for you.

-Treating time as a design problem – Your advantage isn’t the hours, it’s the ability to design deep work sessions and build momentum.
+Your advantage isn’t the hours.
+It’s the ability to design deep work sessions and build momentum.
 But only if you protect it intentionally.

 What Changes When You Get This Right

-I stopped treating my open calendar as an infinite opportunity and started treating it as a design problem.
+I stopped treating my open calendar as infinite opportunity and started treating it as a design problem.
 Built systems for sequencing my work.
 Planned my strategy quarterly.
-I created templates for recurring decisions.
+Created templates for recurring decisions.

 The work didn’t decrease.
-But the mental load did dramatically.
+But the mental load?
+Dropped dramatically.

 By the following year, I had built a business that hummed instead of lurched.
-Not because I had more time, but because I’d stopped spending my energy on what to do next and started spending it on doing the next thing.
+Not because I had more time, but because I’d stopped spending energy on “what to do next” and started spending it on doing the next thing.

 And I had more creative energy, not less.
-When you’re not burning cognitive calories on “what should I do next?,” every hour, you have actual space for creative problem-solving and innovation.
+When you’re not burning cognitive calories on “what should I do next?” every hour, you have space for creative problem-solving and innovation.
+The stuff you started this business to do.

 Your Next Step